Kris Versteeg: Return to Chicago

 On November 14, 2013, the Panthers traded Versteeg, along with Philippe Lefebvre, to the Chicago Blackhawks for Jimmy Hayes and Dylan Olsen.
 Since Versteeg's jersey #32, which he wore during his first stint with the club was being worn by defenseman Michal Rozsíval, Versteeg opted to wear #23 upon his return to the club.

-On June 15, 2015, Versteeg won his second Stanley Cup with the Chicago Blackhawks in a 2–0 game 6 victory over the Tampa Bay Lightning in the 2015 Stanley Cup Finals.
+On June 15, 2015, Versteeg won his second Stanley Cup with the Chicago Blackhawks in a 2–0 game six victory over the Tampa Bay Lightning in the 2015 Stanley Cup Final.

 Carolina Hurricanes

-On September 11, 2015, Versteeg was again traded by the Blackhawks due to salary cap constraints, along with Joakim Nordstrom, to the Carolina Hurricanes along with a 3rd round pick in the 2017 NHL Entry Draft for a 5th round pick in the 2017 NHL Entry Draft and two prospects.
+On September 11, 2015, Versteeg was again traded by the Blackhawks due to salary cap constraints, along with Joakim Nordstrom, to the Carolina Hurricanes along with a third-round pick in the 2017 NHL entry draft for a fifth-round pick in the 2017 NHL entry draft and two prospects.
 The move was done to make more cap space available for Marcus Kruger, who was re-signed the next day.
 In the following 2015–16 season, Versteeg transitioned to the Hurricanes quickly and was used on the club's top scoring lines throughout the year.

 Los Angeles Kings

-Versteeg produced 33 points in 63 games before on February 28, 2016, he was familiarly traded at the trade deadline to the Los Angeles Kings in exchange for Valentin Zykov and a conditional 5th round pick in 2016 (if Los Angeles advanced to the 2016 Western Conference Final, failed).
+Versteeg produced 33 points in 63 games before on February 28, 2016, he was familiarly traded at the trade deadline to the Los Angeles Kings in exchange for Valentin Zykov and a conditional 5th-round pick in 2016 (if Los Angeles advanced to the 2016 Western Conference Final, failed).
 Acquired by the Kings for depth in their playoff run, the team would fail to make it deep, losing in the first round to the San Jose Sharks.
 In his stint with the Kings, Versteeg scored 5 points in 14 games, while adding 2 more in the team's 5 playoff appearances.